SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-10-18-366-0-device-availability-and-measurements-time-format-consistency.md

 version: 10.18.366.0
 ---

-The time format (12/24 hours) used for device availability and measurements is now consistent.
+The time format (12/24 hours) used for device availability and measurements in the UI is now consistent.